uvarc/workshop-dsi/am-lab.md

 > In this lab you will learn how to create an RStudio Server instance in Amazon EC2.
 Follow the lab instructions below at your own pace.
 Please raise your hand or get the attention of an instructor if you have any questions.
 If you complete the tasks early, try one of the bonus challenges.

-* EC2 - Elastic Compute Cloud
+EC2 - Elastic Compute Cloud
   * [Creating or setting up an SSH keypair](#set-up-ssh-keypairs).
   * [Launching an EC2 compute instance](#launch-an-ec2-instance).
   * [Bootstrapping an EC2 instance for launch](#bootstrapping-your-instance).
   * [Using a web browser to access your instance](#using-a-web-browser-to-access-your-instance).
   * [Using SSH to log into your instance](#using-ssh-to-log-into-your-instance).
+Bonus Exercises
+  * Stop and Start your Instance
+  * Resize your Instance
+  * Add Extra EBS Storage

 - - -